Job Applicants Privacy Notice

 Transferring data internationally

-Where we transfer personal data from the UK to a country or territory outside the European Economic Area, we will do so in accordance with data protection law.
+In the event that we have to transfer personal data from the UK to a country or territory outside of the European Economic Area, we will do so in accordance with data protection law and obtain sufficient safeguards

 How to access the personal information we hold about you

 Individuals have a right to make a ‘subject access request’ to gain access to personal information that the school holds about them.